pixelviking.com is the personal website of

 Zhongyi Lens Turbo II (Canon FD to Micro Four Thirds adapter with glass that compresses most of the light from the full-frame FD lenses onto the smaller m4/3 sensor giving me more light and a wider field of view)

 Isco Ultra Star CinemaScope (anamorphic projector lens used in front of my Canon FD lenses to create an anamorphic film look.
-A 1920 x 1080 full HD recording is squeezed down to 1920 x 608 in post giving you a 3.16:1 aspect ratio.
-Original CinemaScope aspect ratio was only 2.55:1 because they used 35mm film which obviously has a different aspect ratio than a full HD sensor - 36mm x 24mm film vs. 16:9 sensor when recording video)
+A 1920 x 1080 full HD recording is squeezed down to 1920 x 608 in post giving me a 3.16:1 aspect ratio.
+Original CinemaScope aspect ratio was only 2.55:1 since they used 35mm film which obviously has a different aspect ratio than a full HD sensor - 24mm x 36mm film vs. 16:9 sensor when recording video)

 DitoGear OmniSlider (a motorized slider for motion control - mine is called DriveCam Slider which was the very first version/name they used)